matthew-brett/pip-legal/pip_legal.md

-# Distributing proprietary binaries with Pip / PyPI
+# Linking closed-source binaries for distribution with Pip / PyPI

 Pip (see below) is a command line utility that downloads and installs software distributions (packages) (see below) from the Python Package Index (PyPI)